Alderwood Back & Neck Pain Clinic Doctors

 Auto accidents are one of the most common setups for whiplash, lower back injuries, and other soft‑tissue trauma.
 A rear‑end or front‑end collision can throw your head and body forward and back so fast that your muscles and ligaments just cannot keep up.
 That sudden movement stretches and sometimes tears tissues in your neck and back.

-Dr. Szigety sees a wide range of accident cases, from people hit at a stoplight to patients who had a double impact, rear end and then pushed into the car in front.
+Our team sees a wide range of accident cases, from people hit at a stoplight to patients who had a double impact, rear-end and then pushed into the car in front.
 Even “small” fender‑benders can create whiplash, especially if you were not expecting the crash or your head was turned.
 Sports hits and other fast, jerky movements can cause similar injury patterns.

 If you have neck pain, headaches, or stiffness after a collision, do not brush it off.
 Getting checked early means you can catch ligament and disc issues before they turn into long‑term problems.